 Since this went so well last time, I figured it’s only fair to give you all a chance to tell the other side of your story.
 We know how much debt you have from the post a few weeks back.
 Now it’s time to get vulnerable and talk about how much you’re bringing in.
 I shared this in my budget just a few days ago, so now it’s your turn.

 You should also probably include your age and general geographic region for context.
-If it makes you more willing to share, don’t be afraid to fill out a fake name or email in the comments section to keep your identity anonymous (even from me).
+If it makes you more willing to share your income, don’t be afraid to fill out a fake name or email in the comments section to keep your identity anonymous (even from me).